-The School Employee Fund (SEF) is a joint, pooled-risk fund administered by EDD.
+The School Employee Fund (SEF) is a joint, pooled-risk fund administered by EDD, which collects contributions based on a percentage of total wages paid by public schools and community college districts.
 SEF receives contributions based on a percentage of total wages paid by California community college districts.
-The rate is determined by law and is intended to provide one full year of Unemployment Insurance (UI) benefit payments.

 The SEF reimburses the Unemployment Insurance (UI) Fund for the cost of UI benefits paid to former school employees.
 All community college districts and county offices of education, public school districts, and charter schools participate in the School Employee Fund (SEF).
 The SEF reimburses the Unemployment Insurance (UI) Fund for the cost of UI benefits paid to former school employees.

 In accordance with Education Code Section 1330(c) “Each county superintendent of schools shall have the responsibility of establishing, coordinating, and maintaining, either directly or by contract, an unemployment insurance management system for each school employer participating in the School Employees Fund under Article 6 (commencing with Section 821) of Chapter 3 of Part 1 of Division 1 of the Unemployment Insurance Code.”

 County superintendent of community colleges will provide to the Board of Governors of the California Community Colleges by November 1, a report providing the number of covered employees listed by certified (Professional) and classified (Nonprofessional), and any prior year adjustments.

 Apportionments will issue on or prior to January 31 to each county superintendent of school (or of that was delegated to any school district, community college district, another county superintendent of schools, or any combination of these entities), according to the number of covered employees in each districts by him or her and shall be used only for the purpose to cover costs of administering the management system pursuant to Education Code Section 1330(c).